miguelmota/streamhut/README.md

 - Q: How is the stream log data stored?

   - A: Currently it's stored in a local sqlite3 database.
 More robust and scalable options are in the works.

-- Q: Are there plans to rewrite streamhut in other languages?

-  - A: Yes!
-A Golang implementation is in the works.

 - Q: Can the same channel be used more than once?